quicbit-js/qb-json-tokv/readme.md

                         returning anything else (undefined, null, negative number) - will cause processing to continue.

+    opt
-    state            for incremental parsing, you can pass the state object returned by the end callback into this argument.
+        state       (integer - to continue parsing at another point, you can provide a state for incremental parsing, you can pass the state object returned by the end callback into this argument.

 ## TOK